googleforgames/open-match/README.md

 ### Backend API

-The Backend API puts match profiles in state storage which the Matchmaking Function (MMF) can access and use to decide which players should be put into a match together, then return those matches to dedicated game server instances.
+The Backend API writes match objects to state storage which the Matchmaking Functions (MMFs) access to decide which players should be matched.
+It returns the results from those MMFs.

 The Backend API is a server application that implements the [gRPC](https://grpc.io/) service defined in `api/protobuf-spec/backend.proto`.
-At the most basic level, it expects to be connected to your online infrastructure (probably to your server scaling manager or scheduler, or even directly to a dedicated game server), and to receive:
+At the most basic level, it expects to be connected to your online infrastructure (probably to your server scaling manager or **director**, or even directly to a dedicated game server), and to receive:
 * A **unique ID** for a matchmaking profile.
-* A **json blob** containing all the match-related data you want to use in your matchmaking function, in an 'empty' match object.
+* A **json blob** containing all the matching-related data and filters you want to use in your matchmaking function.
+* An optional list of **roster**s to hold the resulting teams chosen by your matchmaking function.
+* An optional set of **filters** that define player pools your matchmaking function will choose players from.

 Your game backend is expected to maintain a connection, waiting for 'filled' match objects containing a roster of players.
 The Backend API also provides a return path for your game backend to return dedicated game server connection details (an 'assignment') to the game client, and to delete these 'assignments'.

 ### Matchmaking Function Orchestrator (MMFOrc)

-The MMFOrc kicks off your custom matchmaking function (MMF) for every profile submitted to the Backend API.
+The MMFOrc kicks off your custom matchmaking function (MMF) for every unique profile submitted to the Backend API in a match object.
 It also runs the Evaluator to resolve conflicts in case more than one of your profiles matched the same players.

 The MMFOrc exists to orchestrate/schedule your **custom components**, running them as often as required to meet the demands of your game.
 MMFOrc runs in an endless loop, submitting MMFs and Evaluator jobs to Kubernetes.